danvaneijck/sol-sniper/README.md

-# sol-bot
+# sol-sniper

-trading memes on solana
+sunday project trading memes on solana

 - discord bot that can monitor new pairs and snipe according to config
 - buy and sell tokens given a pair contract